 What makes the Employer of Record (EOR) hiring model an attractive option in Israel?

-Rather than establishing a legal entity MNCs often find the EOR model to be a more effective, nimble solution for hiring in Israel.
+Rather than establishing a legal entity MNCs often find the Employer of Record Israel model to be a more effective, nimble solution for hiring employees in Israel.

-By engaging an EOR like GoGlobal, the MNC avoids the challenging process of setting up a company and also relieves the HR team from learning the regulations for administering payroll in-country.
+By engaging an Israel Employer of Record like GoGlobal, the MNC avoids the challenging process of setting up a company and also relieves the HR team from learning the regulations for administering payroll in Israel.

-How can partnering with GoGlobal help MNCs hire and build a cross-border team in Israel?
+How can partnering with GoGlobal help MNCs with hiring employees in Israel?